Fintech, Blockchain, Artificial Intelligence and Internet of Things

 Impact on credit management

-According to Onguard and the director of Holland Fintech, it is a fact that the arrival of fintech will definitely influence the credit management sector.
+According to Onguard and the director of Holland Fintech, fintech will definitely influence the credit management sector.
 However, organisations must decide for themselves how they approach it: “Focus, listen to customers, and above all remain curious about how your organisation can get carried along on the waves of this revolution.”